etsangsplk/hashgraph-ledger/README.md

 A QuantumLedger contract is just a javascript promise body.
 Read more about javascript promises [here](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-    function myContract(resolve, reject) { ... }
+    var myContract = function(resolve, reject) {

-Inside the contract you have access to the `ledgerState` variable and transaction arguments.
-They live in the global namespace of the VM that is executing the contract code.
+      ledger.doSomething().then(resolve);
+    }

+The following variables are accessible through the global scope of the contract VM:

+  - `ledger`: The interface to interact with the ledger state.
+Note that this interface is not finalized and therefore not yet documented.
+  - `caller`: The public key of the calling contract. undefined during deployment context.
+  - arguments passed to the contract

 A contract execution can end in four ways: